-Within Miami-Dade County the Department of Environmental Resource Management (DERM) Pollution Remediation Section is currently contracted with the Florida Department of Environmental Protection (FDEP) to inspect all petroleum storage facilities in the County and oversee the cleanup of petroleum contamination in accordance with Chapters 62-761 and 62-770, Florida Administrative Code (F.A.C.), the stationary tank rule and the petroleum contamination cleanup criteria rule, respectively.
+Within Miami-Dade County the Division of Environmental Resource Management (DERM) Pollution Remediation Section is currently contracted with the Florida Department of Environmental Protection (FDEP) to inspect all petroleum storage facilities in the County and oversee the cleanup of petroleum contamination in accordance with Chapters 62-761 and 62-770, Florida Administrative Code (F.A.C.), the stationary tank rule and the petroleum contamination cleanup criteria rule, respectively.
 The primary responsibility of DERM is to provide the technical oversight, management, and administrative activities necessary to prioritize, assess, and clean up sites contaminated by discharges of petroleum and petroleum products from stationary petroleum storage systems.

-A November 2008 database search identifies that at this time there are no sites in the Town listed on the U.S. Environmental Protection Agency's (EPA) Federal Superfund list or the National Priorities List (NPL).
+A database search identifies that at this time there are no sites in the Town listed on the U.S. Environmental Protection Agency's (EPA) Federal Superfund list or the National Priorities List (NPL).
 There are no designated or candidate brownfields in the Town.
-Within the Town several sites are recognized by FDEP as having or had contamination issues.
-There are two operating dry cleaning facilities that are registered in the State Dry Cleaning Solvent Cleanup Program and awaiting cleanup, one closed dry cleaning facility with no tank or site information listed, and a closed petroleum facility with records indicating that all tanks had been removed by May of 1988.
+Within the Town several sites are recognized by FDEP as having or had contamination issues..